Renault Scenic E-Tech long-term test

 It’s fair to say I was impressed with the Renault Scenic E-Tech when I first drove it in the UK last year.
 So much so in fact, that I was one of the people voting for it to become the 2025 Parkers Car of the Year title.
 A few days in the car won me over, but I was keen to put it to the ultimate test, a longer loan to really get a feel for it.

 This Scenic is a far cry from the compact MPVs that used to bear the name.
-It’s no longer a lofty blob that fell out of fashion long ago, instead it’s a thoroughly desirable electric SUV with sharp lines and a conventional two box shape.
-That is to say the bonnet and passenger area are two distinct shapes with no heavily raked screen to give the people carrier kiss of death.
+It’s no longer a lofty blob that fell out of fashion long ago, instead it’s a thoroughly desirable electric SUV with sharp lines and a conventional two-box shape.
+That is to say the bonnet and passenger area are two distinct shapes with no heavily raked screen to give it the people carrier kiss of death.

 When I ordered ‘my’ Scenic, there was a choice between Techno, Esprit Alpine and Iconic trims, plus two battery sizes on offer.
 My inner boy racer couldn’t help but pick sporty Esprit Alpine in a fetching matte grey as it’s the closest I’ll probably get to owning an A110 sports car, although that was also the cheapest way of getting the biggest 87kWh battery.